boyter/boyter.org/content/posts/sloc-cloc-code.md

 One thing I noticed early on is that directory walking using the native Go file walker is slow.
 How slow you ask?
 See http://www.boyter.org/2018/03/quick-comparison-go-file-walk-implementations/ where I posted some quick stats on it.
 As such I swapped out for the fastest implementation I could find which was godirwalk.

-I then tried thigs out on a Digital Ocean compute optimized virtual machine with 32 GB of RAM and 16 vCPUs.
-I picked this class type because my assumption is that most of tools I was comparing against would be either Disk or CPU bound.

 In order to establish how fast these disk operations should be able to run I also tested using ripgrep.

 Ripgrep if given the right search term should scan every byte of every file.
 It gives an excellent idea of just how quickly you can pull a directory full of files into memory and inspect every byte.
-Will I be able to beat ripgrep's performance?
-Realisticly probably not, as I suspect its getting as close to as much performance you can get out of the machine as you can, and I am going to be working in a slightly higher level language.
+I suspect its getting as close to as much performance you can get out of the machine as you can.
+Will I be able to beat ripgrep's performance for these cases?
+Realisticly probably not, as and I am going to be working in a slightly higher level language.

 Remember that any comparisons to ripgrep is very much comparing apples to oranges.
 It does not whitelist files and is generally doing more work per file than anthing I am building.
+It also solves a totally different problem.

-I installed all the applications I was testing against, uploaded the latest version of scc, cloned a copy of the linux kernel and started some basic benchmarking.
+I installed all the applications I was testing against, uploaded the latest version of scc, cloned a copy of the linux kernel and started some basic benchmarking using hyperfine which calculationed the runtime over 10 runs.

 | Program | Runtime |
 |---|---|